albert200456/Python-Scripting/python_assignment/README.md

-# The "assignment.py" script is based on Python 2.7 and
-# under OSX environment.

-# Please install module 'matplotlib' in order to output
-# graph.
+# File Traversing script

-# Please run the following command to run
-# the script (root_dir as the Root directory to start
-# traversing, key_string as the Interested Keyword):
+This script recursively walk through "root_dir" and every sud_directories and files in order to search for the "key_string".

+Input: root_dir name and

 	python assignment.py root_dir key_string

-# Output files (with time when script starts running):
+Output (with time when script starts running):
   1. Dictionary with tuples of key being subdir string and values being counts of files containing the keyword.
   2. Graph with subdir string as x-axis and counts of files containing the keyword as y-axis.

+* The "assignment.py" script is based on Python 2.7 and under OSX environment.
+* Please install module 'matplotlib' in order to output graph.
+* Please run the following command to run the script (root_dir as the Root directory to start traversing, key_string as the Interested Keyword):

+  	python assignment.py root_dir key_string

-# For test purpose, please run the following command:
+*For test purpose, please run the following command:

 	python test.py